rsaarelm/vorud/README.md

 is simpler to implement and optimized for short values.
 Vorud encodes 32-bit values in two words when Bubble Babble requires three.

-## Todo

-* Vorud would make a nicer stream encoder if it could handle any number of bytes, not just 16-bit chunks.
-Vorud chunks encode a 68600 element space, which leaves 3064 non-encoding values that can be used for special purposes.
-A simple enhancement would be to use the first 256 values above 65535 to denote "first byte has this value, stream ends after first byte".